garrandall/popular-music-data/tracks/don-t-look-back-boston.md

 I finally see the dawn arrivin'
 I see beyond the road I'm drivin'
-Ooh, far away and left behind, left behind
+Oh, far away and left behind, left behind

 Oh, the sun is shinin' and I'm on that road

-Don't look back (ooh, a new day is breakin')
+Don't look back (oh, a new day is breakin')
 Oh, It's been so long since I felt this way
-I don't mind (ooh, where I get taken)
+I don't mind (oh, where I get taken)
 The road is callin', today is the day

 I can see, it took so long just to realize